Arts and Aging Day Canada 2021

 September 24, 2021

-Join us virtually on Friday September 24, 2021 as we celebrate Arts and Aging Day Canada – a day devoted to highlighting arts-based activities for older adults across the sector.
+Thank you to all who joined us virtually on Friday September 24, 2021 as we celebrated Arts and Aging Day Canada – a day devoted to highlighting arts-based activities for older adults across the sector.

 We invite you to share your own home, community organization, and/or workplace’s arts activities, creations and experiences through social media.
 From choirs to poetry, visual arts to dance, we want to highlight all the ways the arts are engaging and supporting Canadian older adults, both in-person and virtually.
 This day is a great opportunity for you to learn from colleagues across the country and find new ideas to bring back to your own workplace.